 December 31

-2023 2022
+2024 2023

-Balance at January 1 Special reserves appropriated \$ 627,440 129,596 \$ 627,440
+Balance at January 1 Special reserves (reversed) appropriated \$ 757,036 (129,596) \$ 627,440 129,596

-Balance at December 31 \$ 757,036 \$ 627,440
+Balance at December 31 \$ 627,440 \$ 757,036

-Items referred to under Rule No. 109015022 issued by the FSC and the directive titled "Questions and Answers for Special Reserves Appropriated Following Adoption of IFRSs" should be appropriated to or reversed from a special reserve by the Company in March 31, 2021.
+Items referred to under Rule No. 109015022 issued by the FSC and the directive titled "Questions and Answers for Special Reserves Appropriated Following Adoption of IFRS Accounting Standards should be appropriated to or reversed from a special reserve by the Company in March 31, 2021.

-If a special reserve appropriated on the first-time adoption of IFRSs relates to investment properties other than land, the special reserve may be reversed continuously over the period of use.
+If a special reserve appropriated on the first-time adoption of IFRS Accounting Standards relates to investment properties other than land, the special reserve may be reversed continuously over the period of use.
 The special reserve relating to land may be reversed on the disposal or reclassification of the related assets.